adrfantini/r-packages/README.md

 #### PARALLEL COMPUTING
 Package | Description
 ------- | --------
-promises | Especially useful applied to multi-user Shiny apps or Shiny apps with long and slow tasks future | The base for promises.
-Execute R code asyncronously in the background, potentially with mnay cores future.batchtools| Extension for future to provide PBS, SLURM... access furrr| purrr... in the future foreach parallel batchtools
+promises | Especially useful applied to multi-user Shiny apps or Shiny apps with long and slow tasks.
+Uses `future`. future | The base for promises.
+Execute R code asyncronously in the background, potentially with many cores future.batchtools | Extension for future to provide PBS, SLURM... access via `batchtools` future.apply |  Parallel `apply` integration with `future`s furrr | purrr... in the future foreach | Simple parallelised for loops batchtools | Provides tools to interact with batch schedulers such as SLURM, TORQUE, OpenPBS... pbapply | Progress bars with `mcapply` and `parLapply` made easy.
+Adds a significant overhead pbmcapply | Parallel `apply` with progress bars, uses `future`.
+Fastest progress bar implementation by far, but only ptovides `lapply` and `mapply`

 #### LOGGING
 Package | Description